MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

     az config set defaults.location=westus2
     ```

-1. Run the following command to create a new resource group.
+1. Create a new resource group.
 A resource group is a container that holds related resources for an Azure solution.

     ```azurecli
     az group create --name <your-resource-group>
     ```

-1. Run the following command to create a new key vault.
+1. Create a new key vault.

     ```azurecli
     az keyvault create \